-Fed up with the high cost of health care, some companies are giving incentives to employees to travel cross the country to get the surgeries they need.
+Fed up with the high cost of health care, you may consider traveling across the country to get the surgeries you need.

-This is a reversal of the medical tourism I’ve long talked about.
 Traditional medical tourism has involved Americans going out of the country for cheaper health care in Mexico, Costa Rica, Thailand, or Hungary, among other places.
 Hungary and Costa Rica, in particular, are hot spots for cheap reconstructive dental procedures.
-The savings can be extraordinary–up to 75 percent.
+The savings can be extraordinary — up to 75 percent.

 Of course, there are also other things to consider before going overseas.
 Bringing malpractice litigation can be difficult; there are fewer regulations; you may face a lack of adequate follow-up care; and the culture shock and jet lag can sometimes be too much for patients.

 Another big problem is isolation from your family.
 Of course, with the savings you’re getting, you can just say, “Come along!”
-But if that’s not an option, try free video chat on your smartphone through Skype, Google Chat (Android), or FaceTime (Apple iOS).
-Just remember to buy an unlocked world phone and a SIM card for your country of destination to avoid getting hammered on the data rates from your U.S.-based wireless provider.
+But if that’s not an option, try free video chat on your smartphone through apps like Skype, Zoom, Google Meet (Android), or FaceTime (Apple iOS).
+Just remember to be on an international plan with your cell phone carrier or buy an unlocked world phone and a SIM card for your country of destination to avoid getting hammered on the data rates.